vriddhi20digitalfarms/Vriddhi2.0/README.md

 ---

-## 🚁 Custom Flight Controller & Cost-Disruptive Hardware
+## 🚁 Custom Flight Controller, Hardware & Hybrid Data Fusion

 To make precision agriculture economically viable for smallholder farmers, we engineered a custom, low-cost flight controller and edge-computing stack that drastically undercuts commercial alternatives:

 * **Hardware Component Breakdown:** Built using a **Raspberry Pi Zero 2W** (edge computing/controller), **ESP32** (telemetry/communication), **BMP280** (barometric altitude sensor), **NEO-6M** (GPS module), **MPU 6050** (6-axis accelerometer/gyroscope), and **HMC5883L** (digital compass).
 * **Cost Efficiency:** The entire custom hardware stack costs approximately **₹3,999**, making it **93.75% cheaper** than commercial industrial flight controllers like the *Pixhawk Cube Orange* (which retail around ₹64,000).
-* **Hardware-in-the-Loop Dashboard Dependency:**
+* **Hardware-in-the-Loop & Hybrid Data Fusion:**
-  > *Note on Live Telemetry:* The anomaly status and crop health metrics displayed on the web dashboard update dynamically based on physical execution.
-If the dashboard is not actively connected to the drone's Raspberry Pi executing the field scan, the dashboard state remains static.
-Real-time updates and blockchain records are exclusively triggered when the physical hardware completes its mission and syncs its telemetry back to the backend.
+  > *Telemetry Note:* The platform utilizes a dual-layered intelligence pipeline.
+When the dashboard is accessed without active physical flight, crop anomalies and health metrics are evaluated and marked solely on the basis of high-resolution **satellite telemetry (Google Earth Engine / Sentinel-2)**.
+However, when the custom drone hardware is connected and deployed in action, its onboard edge-AI anomaly detection fuses seamlessly with the satellite data—delivering the absolute highest level of spatial accuracy, micro-patch verification, and immutable blockchain logging.

 ---